Third Macedonian War

 The Third Macedonian War (171–168 BC) was a war fought between the Roman Republic and King Perseus of Macedon.
 In 179 BC, King Philip V of Macedon died and was succeeded by his ambitious son Perseus.
 He was anti-Roman and stirred anti-Roman feelings around Macedonia.
-Tensions escalated and Rome declared war on Macedon.
+In 172 BC, a Roman commission visited Perseus and required of him concessions which meant the extinction of his independence.
+Upon his refusal to comply with the demands they returned home and Rome declared war.

 Most of the war was fought in Macedon as well as neighbouring Thessaly, where the Roman troops were stationed.
-After an inconclusive battle at Callinicus in 171 BC, and several more years of campaigning, Rome decisively defeated the Macedonian forces at the Battle of Pydna in 168 BC, bringing the war to a close.
+After an inconclusive battle at Callinicus in 171 BC, and several years of campaigning, Rome decisively defeated the Macedonian forces at the Battle of Pydna in 168 BC, ending the war.

-Rome's victory ended the Antigonid dynasty and brought an effective end to the independence of the Hellenistic kingdom of Macedon, although formal annexation was still some years away.
-The kingdom was divided into four client republics, each subservient to Rome.
-Roman prestige and authority in Greece was greatly increased as a result.
+Rome's victory ended the Antigonid dynasty and brought an effective end to the independence of the Hellenistic kingdom of Macedon, although formal annexation was some years away.
+The kingdom was divided into four client republics, called merides, with capitals located at Amphipolis, Thessalonica, Pella, and Pelagonia, which were members of a federal league, the League of the Macedonians.
+Roman prestige and authority in Greece greatly increased.